Anglo-Spanish War (1796–1808): 1796–1802

 The war was damaging for Spain and for the Spanish Crown's revenues, with the British blockade greatly reducing the amount of wealth arriving from the colonies.
-A main Spanish fleet, under José de Córdoba y Ramos, had 27 ships of the line, however, and planned to link with the French and protect coveys of valuable goods.
+A main Spanish fleet, under José de Córdoba y Ramos, had 27 ships of the line, however, and planned to link with the French and protect convoys of valuable goods.
 The British Mediterranean fleet had 15 ships of the line—heavily outnumbered by Franco-Spanish threats, forcing a retreat from Corsica and Elba by 1797.
 However, the Spanish Navy proved incapable of coordinating with its French Republican allies, and was heavily defeated at the Battle of Cape St. Vincent.
 This left Spain in a disadvantaged position at sea for the rest of the war, even if they repulsed two British assaults on Cádiz and Tenerife and a later British expedition to Ferrol.

 The war extended to the Pacific, where in early 1797 the Spanish captured a number of British merchantmen and whaling ships.

+In 1797, a British force led by General Sir Ralph Abercromby launched the invasion of Trinidad.
+His squadron sailed through the Bocas and anchored off the coast of Chaguaramas.
+The Spanish Governor Chacón decided to capitulate without fighting.
+Trinidad thus became a British crown colony, with a French-speaking population and Spanish law.
+Afterwards, Abercromby secured possession of the settlements of Demerara and Essequibo in South America.
+A major assault on the port of San Juan, Puerto Rico, in April 1797 failed after fierce fighting where both sides suffered heavy losses.

 Also in 1797, the British East India Company (EIC) at Calcutta chartered a number of East Indiamen and local vessels to serve as transports for a planned attack on Manila.
 However, the Government cancelled the invasion following a peace treaty with Spain and the EIC released the vessels it had engaged.